skyvers/skyve-dev-guide/_pages/common-patterns.md

 established so that the job will run correctly within the specified security architecture.

-### Persist Scalar Values Without Traversing Bean Structure
+### Persist scalar values without traversing the bean structure

 Usually, when saving beans, Skyve traverses the entire structure of the bean to enforce specified validation rules.
 However for performance